DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 The source files for these are in the DPDK/app directory and are called test and testpmd.
 Once the libraries are created, they can be found in the build/app directory.

-*   The test application provides a variety of specific tests for the various functions in the Intel® DPDK.
+*   The test application provides a variety of specific tests for the various functions in the DPDK.

 *   The testpmd application provides a number of different packet throughput tests and examples of features such as how to use the Flow Director found in the Intel® 82599 10 Gigabit Ethernet Controller.